 collection of links to other representation theory people, and to some of their

 appeared in bibliographies of papers written since I started using a

 computer.
-Slightly (that is, eight years) less up-to-date is
+Slightly (that is, fifteen years) less up-to-date is

 AMSTeX version of the file.

 references, which are for automorphic forms, L-functions, and

 There is a wonderful site at the University of St. Andrews for mathematical

 history, including biographies of more than a thousand

 Characters of E8 Here are the slides for a version of the lecture "The character table of E8," in the version delivered at WPI on September 15, 2011.
 There was an article published in the